Melina van Leeuwen performs nationally as a soloist, chamber musician and orchestral performer.

 Melina is passionate about collaborating with composers to expand the harp repertoire.
 Recent works written for her include Sonata for Harp [The Bamboo Forest] (2020) by Stuart Greenbaum, and The Chrysalis Game (2019) by Natalie Williams, written for the Chrysalis Trio with the support of ANAM and Country Arts SA.
 In 2021 Chrysalis were featured performers for the Green Room Award-winning Echo and Narcissus by Kevin March (USA), a Victorian Opera producion that won best new work (opera) in 2022.

 A recipient of an Australian Postgraduate Award at Melbourne University, Melina completed her PhD investigation into the music and written essays of twentieth-century harpist Carlos Salzedo in late 2020.
+Her research appears in the 2023 Summer edition of the American Harp Journal.
 A Norman Macgeorge scholarship enabled her to travel to Europe and the United States, conducting research and working on Salzedo repertoire with Heidi Lehwalder, one of Salzedo's last surviving students.
 Melina completed her Bachelor of Music with a National Undergraduate Scholarship at the Australian National University, under the tutelage of Alice Giles (AM).
 Previously, Melina studied with Xanya Mamunya.
 From 2013-2014 Melina was the harpist at the Australian National Academy of Music (ANAM).

 Melina performs on a 2008 concert grand Salzedo harp by Chicago makers Lyon & Healy.